EvaJF/AdvisIL/README.md

 0. Check the requirements
 1. Get the datasets
 2. Explore neural architectures
-3. Tune your hyperparameters
+3. Tune hyperparameters
-4. Take a look at our scaling experiments
+4. Take a look at some preliminary scaling experiments
 5. Get familiar with a few incremental learning algorithms
 6. Compute reference experiments for AdvisIL using reference scenarios
 7. Compute recommendations for reference scenarios using AdvisIL